LISA offers two versions of support for the UT workstation:

 Microsoft Software Center

 There are different types of storage available.
 Data can be stored on the M- or P-drive, this is storage is on campus (managed by UT).
-Also cloud services are available such as OneDrive for Business, Surfdrive, Dropbox, etc. Please, take care how and where you store your data.
+Also, cloud services are available such as OneDrive for Business, Surfdrive, Dropbox, etc. Please, take care of how and where you store your data.
 Not all of these solutions are suitable for confidential data.
 For more information, contact the Service Desk ICT.